arfc/.github/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.

-# Describe the solution you'd like.
+# Describe the feature you'd like.

 A clear and concise description of what you want to happen.